Diffusion and operator entanglement spreading: in the rule chain

-\paragraph*{The rule $54$ chain.---} Here we focus on the rule $54$ chain~\cite{bobenko-1993}.
-The Hilbert space of the model is a system of qubits $s_x=0,1$, with $x\in\mathbb{N}$.
+Here we focus on the $OSEE$ spreading in the rule $54$ chain~\cite{bobenko-1993}.
+The Hilbert space is that of a system of qubits $s_x=0,1$.
 The dynamics is generated by a three-site unitary gate $U_{x}$ acting as